swalladge/weather/README.md

 # Weather

-A project for HIT237 by Samuel Walladge (student number: s265679).
+A project for HIT237, Assignment 1 by Samuel Walladge (student number: s265679).

+Copyright © 2016 Samuel Walladge

 ## Info

-- Using IntelliJ IDE, so the project is currently using whatever its default build system is.
+- This is an IntelliJ IDE project, so the build system is whatever its default is (gradle I think).
-- `TestClasses.java` creates some WeatherObservation objects, makes a WeatherHistory from them, and prints them out to test everything is working.

-## copyright

-Copyright © 2016 Samuel Walladge
+- Main class to run for the GUI app is `Weather`